EmreDUR/Nextion_STM32_Library/README.md

 ```

 First of all, the user should create a Nextion object.
-Then the multiple objects for the components can be created.
+Then multiple objects for the components can be created.
 ```
 //Object for the Nextion display
 Nextion nextion;